June 14, 2016

-Only 78 percent of new businesses launched in 2010 were still in operation just one year later, according to BLS data.
-In 2015, only 51 percent of the businesses founded in 2010 were still operating.
+Only 78% of new businesses launched in 2010 were still in operation just one year later, according to BLS data.
+In 2015, only 51% of the businesses founded in 2010 were still operating.

-Bruce Stetar, executive director of Graduate Business Programs in SNHU's College of Online and Continuing Education (COCE), said many entrepreneurs fail because they simply don't understand the challenges they will face when launching a new business.
+Bruce Stetar, executive director of Graduate Business Programs in Southern New Hampshire University's College of Online and Continuing Education (COCE), said many entrepreneurs fail because they simply don't understand the challenges they will face when launching a new business.